natecostello/van_two_point_oh/tools_and_techniques/tools/tools.md

 The right tool for the right job!
+This [thread](https://www.fordtransitusaforum.com/threads/must-have-tools-for-camper-conversion.79127/#post-1038918) is a good startingn point.

 **Transfer Punch Set** - These are used to "transfer" a pattern of holes from one piece to another.
 Note, when transfering holes from thin materials, the raised part that dimples the material can prevent the circumference of the transfer punch from locating itself relative to a hole.